usri/aks-levelup/Kustomize/README.md

 kubectl get ns

 # Create a directory to hold overlays
-MD overlays
+md overlays

 # Navigate to the overlays directory
-CD overlays
+cd overlays

-# Create a Production folder
+# Create a production folder
-MD Production
+md production

+# Navigate to the Production directory
+cd production

 # Create a new yaml named kustomization.yaml
 bases: